-As mentioned, the DFA-1405B1 is shipped in disassembled form so that it can be stored and transported more compactly.
+As mentioned, the DFA-1325B2 is shipped in disassembled form so that it can be stored and transported in a compact container.
 It is therefore necessary for the user to assemble the unit prior to use.
 Although assembly is not difficult, it must be done carefully and in proper sequence to avoid damaging the unit.